EPA New Approach Methods Work Plan: Reducing Use of Animals in Chemical Testing

 EPA uses information from a broad range of animal tests to evaluate the potential risks of chemicals, assess potential impacts on the environment, and approve chemicals for certain uses.
 Given the large number of chemicals regulated by EPA, the number of animals used to generate the necessary information is substantial.

-EPA's New Approach Methods (NAMs) Work Plan was created in response to EPA Administrator Andrew Wheeler's 2019 directive to prioritize agency efforts and resources toward activities that will reduce the use of animal testing while continuing to protect human health and the environment.
-This work plan was developed by experts across the agency to set the objectives and strategies for using New Approach Methods to meet the ambitious goals set out in the Administrator's directive.
+EPA's New Approach Methods (NAMs) Work Plan was created to prioritize agency efforts and resources toward activities that aim to reduce the use of animal testing while continuing to protect human health and the environment.
+This work plan was developed by experts across the agency to set the objectives and strategies for using New Approach Methods.

 The Work Plan includes the following objectives: